 This event is free and open to the public.
 No registration or tickets are necessary.

 Anti-Semitism and the Alt-Right in the United States

 Speaker: Mark Potok, former Senior Fellow, Southern Poverty LawCenter

 Mark Potok is an internationally renowned expert on the American radical right who for 20 years helped lead the legendary Southern Poverty Law Center in exposing hate groups, right-wing terrorism, and the rapidly increasing infiltration of extremist ideas into the political mainstream.
 In that role, Potok faced numerous death threats from white supremacists and constant vilification by leaders of the far-right media — a remarkable measure of just how effective his work was.
 Potok has been described in one book on social justice activists as having “a reputation as the preeminent editorial commentator who follows the American radical right.”

-Co-Sponsored by UVM Hillel and the Miller Center for Holocaust Studies, with funding from the L&C Miller Distinguished Professorship of Holocaust Studies
+Co-Sponsored by UVM Hillel and the L&C Miller Distinguished Professorship of Holocaust Studies